 When a page is loaded in Chrome 56, Google will look for forms that collect passwords and credit card numbers, plus check for valid SSL certificates that provide secure HTTPS connections.

 While a great move for protecting web owners and customers alike, the changes could have a negative impact on owners of HTTP websites — many of whom are small businesses who aren’t well-versed on all the latest internet protocol standards.
-Come January, they’ll find a “not secure” warning marked on their sites, driving away potential customers and revenue.
+Come January, the Google Chrome security scan will produce a “not secure” warning marked on their sites, driving away potential customers and revenue.

 Will your website be flagged with the Not Secure warning?

-To help you determine whether your site is secure, we launched an Unsecure Form Scanner, a free tool that scans websites for HTTPS and forms that collect login or payment information that may be likely to be flagged with the Not Secure warning.
+To help you determine whether your site will receive a security certificate error on Google, we launched an Unsecure Form Scanner, a free tool that scans websites for HTTPS and forms that collect login or payment information that may be likely to be flagged with the Not Secure warning.